evgenykuzyakov/onchain-ai/README.md

 ## How to use on mainnet

-The contract is deployed at `gpt4.near`.
+- The contract is deployed at `gpt4.near`.
-The cost per request is `0.01` NEAR.
+- The cost per request is `0.01` NEAR.
+- Minimum required gas is `100` TGas.

 API: